omgimanoob/rspkl-atlas/docs/kimai-sync.md

   - Sync health:
     - `/sync/health` (requires `sync:execute`) — last-run state and replica counts
     - `/metrics` — includes `sync` section with state and counts

+Linking validation
+- Linking Prospective → Kimai can rely on either the live Kimai DB (`kimai2_projects`) or the `replica_kimai_projects` table if sync freshness is guaranteed.
+- Prefer live DB (via `kimaiPool`) for strict existence checks to avoid race conditions when linking immediately after creation.

 ## Materialization
 - For BI performance, create snapshot tables from views: